oppahansi/better_imports/README.md

 --no-comments                                       Removes comments from import types / sections.
 --trace                                             Prints extended logs to console.
 --dry-run                                           Prints the results of the run without writing it to the file.
---dart-fmt                                          Formats the file after sorting imports.
-Default is true.
-                                                    Can be disabled by using --no-dart-fmt
 ```

 </details>